leds-org/leds-tools-public/docs/tools/mdd/spark/lang.md

 title: Understanding the Language
 ---

-Spark`s language is compose of following parts:
+Spark`s language is compose of following parts: Configuration and Class Diagram.

-1. Configuration
-2. Class Diagram

 ## Configuration: